The Risks of Waterfall Methodology

 Waterfall and risk management

-The risks of Waterfall methodology are mitigated and expired with the help of Waterfall risk management.
+The risks of the Waterfall methodology are mitigated and expired with the help of Waterfall risk management.
 It uses a number of tools typical for Waterfall.
 Their main feature is the ability to create charts.
 The risks in Waterfall are also managed with the help of charts.

 The risk chart begins when the risk is detected.
-After that the managers follow its development.
+After that, the managers follow its development.
 If the risk develops along with the project, its line in the chart goes up.
 In such cases the developers and managers try to find the product features that are strengthening the risk and replace them.
 If the risk line in the chart goes down along with the project development, the risk is considered low prioritized.

 The risk charts in Waterfall are subdivided into three sections.
 The first of them begins when the risk is detected and ends when the developers start to search for its solution.
 The second phase lasts until the solution is found.
 The third phase is the phase of risk removal.
 It ends in the risk expiry date.
-Such model of risk management allows Waterfall developers to avoid lots of bugs in their production and improve its quality and customer acceptance.
+Such a model of risk management allows Waterfall developers to avoid lots of bugs in their production and improve its quality and customer acceptance.